VanCoding/factorio-autotrains-mod/readme.md

 - send it the "S"-Signal through **red** wire
 - send it the available amount of the resource through **green** wire (only one resource can be supplied per station!)
+- optionally send it a "T"-Signal through **red** wire, indicating the max train count on this station.

 ## Demand stations